 - Your children have to go to school (if any).

-If asylum seekers fulfill all of these conditions, they can apply for employment for at least 30 months, with the prospect of a permanent right of residence if that period has expired.
+If asylum seekers fulfill all of these conditions, they can apply for employment permit with visa validity of 30 months, with the prospect of a permanent right of residence if that period has expired.
 According to Seehofer, there are currently 180,000 people in Germany who are affected by the new regulations.
 Further information coud be gathered from local ‘Ausländerbehörde’ or ‘Rathaus’ in Germany.

 On the other hand, the new law also assist and supports professional of other countries to come to Germany for work just like on Canadian model of immigration (though it is not points-based).
 In essence, the legislature loosens the hurdles for qualified specialists from third countries who want to seek employment in Germany.
 So far, they may only immigrate if they have a job promise in a shortage job – for example, in the nursing sector.
 That should change in the future.
 Foreign skilled workers can then go on a job search in Germany for six months, just like university graduates.
 They have no entitlement to social benefits during this period.
 The previous practice of the priority examination is eliminated.
 Federal Interior Minister Horst Seehofer emphasized at the presentation of the law, although that in the search for skilled workers continue “the potential in Germany and Europe must be exhausted priority”.
 However, these were no longer enough.